aitor-alvarez/Automated-L2-Proficiency-Scoring/README.md

 --model_params  '{"learning_rate": 0.1, "max_depth": 6, "n_estimators": 100}'

 ```
-If you use this code for your own research project, please cite the following work
+If you use this code for your own research project, please consider citing the following work:

 ```
 @inproceedings{arronte-alvarez-xie-fincham-2025-automated,